welingtoncassis/clean-arch-with-nestjs-start-template/README.md

 # Use cases proxy

 - Use cases proxy will connect the use cases with the infrastructure to presentation layer uses.

+# The benefits of a clean architecture are:

+Independent of Framework.
+Testable.
+Independent of UI.
+Independent of Databases.
+Independent of External.